idaholab/blackbear/doc/content/source/materials/ComputeMultipleInelasticDamageStress.md

 ## Description

 `ComputeMultipleInelasticDamageStress` computes the damage stress.
+This ComputeMultipleInelasticStress is to be used with (/DamagePlasticityStressUpdate.md).
 ## Example Input Files

 The input settings for the inelastic material model is as follows